cocos/cocos-docs/en/getting-started/project-structure.md

 ## Version Control

 When Cocos Creator creates a new project, it will automatically generate a `.gitignore` file to exclude files that should not be submitted to the git repository.
-If you use other version control systems, or need to submit project to other places, you should pay attention to only submitting `assets`,` packages`, `settings`,` project.json` files.
+If you use other version control systems, or need to submit project to other places, you should pay attention to only submitting `assets`, `packages`, `settings`, `project.json`, or other manually added association files.